 The Icelandic Ambassador to the United Nations, Mr. Ingvi Ingvasson and his legal advisor, Mr.?

-The Icelandic Ambassador to the United Nations, Mr. Ingvi Ingvasson and his legal advisor, Mr. Hans Andersen, held a news conference at the United Nations on Wednesday (17 December) to explain their country's position in the cod war with Britain, which has been taking place off Iceland's shores.
+Background: The Icelandic Ambassador to the United Nations, Mr. Ingvi Ingvasson and his legal advisor, Mr. Hans Andersen, held a news conference at the United Nations on Wednesday (17 December) to explain their country's position in the cod war with Britain, which has been taking place off Iceland's shores.

 Ambassador Ingvasson said that although Iceland's coastguard patrols were no match for the British Royal Navy his country intended to arrest British ships entering Icelandic territorial waters.